 Building credit without first having credit is frustrating.
 It seems like a Catch-22 you simply can’t escape.

 Rather than getting frustrated and just giving up, use the tips we laid out above to begin establishing credit.
-As soon as you open your first credit line, make sure you use your credit responsibly to help improve your credit over time.
+As soon as you open your first credit line, make sure you make payments by their due date to help improve your credit over time.